Haxos/RES_Labo-HTTPInfra/README.md

 For the dynamic content server, we choose to use ExpressJS (called Express later).

-Because we need to use different containers, we decided to use docker-compose to ease the use of launch for many containers with all the ports and volumes bindings.
+Because we need to use different containers, we decided to use docker-compose to ease the use of launch for many containers with all the ports mapping and volumes binding.
 To build the different containers, the commandline `docker-compose build` is used.
 To run the different containers, the commandline `docker-compose up -d` is used.
 Finally, for shuting down all the container, the commandline `docker-compose down` is used.